-UC San Diego Health System provides the following patient services:
+UC San Diego Health provides the following patient services:

 Ethics Consultation Team

 The Ethics Consultation Team can meet with and advise patients and families facing difficult ethical decisions, such as end-of-life care.
 All matters discussed will remain private.
 Your doctor or nurse can assist you in contacting this team.

 Valuables and Personal Items

 Valuables, such as jewelry and costly clothing, should not be brought to the hospital.
 Money and credit cards should only be brought to the hospital if you have a payment to make at the time of service.
 If you are having surgery, it is best to have a family member or friend hold your personal items, including watches, dentures, glasses and wigs.
 If you want these items locked in the hospital safe, please ask your nurse.